electrichive/waggledance/index.md

 	- What kind of jobs will you be prepared for?
 - How much help will they give you in getting a job afterwards?

-# Step 5: Learn hardcore (90 days - 365 days)
-Now is the time to start digging in deeper into the world of tech and building serious, job-worthy skills.
-This is when you should be advancing from the beginner stage into an intermediate stage.

-## Mindset
-Congrats!
-You’re off and away.
-Now is the time to put on the big-kid pants, step out into the world, and build, build, build.

-Understand that, as a programmer, you are a craftsperson first and foremost.
-Now that you have all the basics down, you need to work on making small and medium-sized projects in order to develop your craft.

-## Tooling
-Time to upgrade your tools!
-Check out the tools section below.

 ## Self-Directed Learning
-Ok, here we're going to assume you're going with entirely self-directed learning.
+Ok, from here on in we're going to assume you're going with entirely self-directed learning.

-### Roadmaps
-Read here about possible developer roadmaps: https://roadmap.sh/roadmaps Pick one roadmap and dive right in.

 #### Learning Programs
-Check out one of these three learning programs, and choose one to work on.
+Check out one of these three web dev learning programs, and choose one to work on.
 I would recommend Free Code Camp if you want to stick with Javascript, and Odin Project if you want to try out Ruby.
 (There isn't currently a strong alternative that uses Python, but Free Code Camp should be coming out with some modules for Python in 2020.)
 - [Free Code Camp](https://www.freecodecamp.org/)
     * FCC covers HTML, CSS and Javascript, and covers a wide range of topics.
     * FCC works primarily through interactive browser exercises.